 We welcome you to learn more about our major, how to apply to UWM, information specific to incoming freshman and transfer students , and scholarships and internships available to prospective and current Atmospheric Science students!

 Atmospheric Science Brochure To clarify any requirements, contact the Atmospheric Science Program Coordinator.

 All undergraduate program admissions are handled through UWM’s Admissions Office.
 For more information about applying to UWM and the undergraduate program in Atmospheric Science, see our How to Apply page, or visit the UWM Admissions Office website.

 A career in atmospheric science is very rewarding because of the impact weather and climate have on everyday life.
 You will find atmospheric scientists in many different roles: nearly 36% work in the private sector; 33% for governmental agencies; 24% at educational institutions or laboratories; and 7% in the media.
-Increasingly, many jobs within the field require a master’s degree (MS) and/or a doctoral degree (PhD).
+The strongest job prospects are currently in the private sector.

 According to the American Meteorological Society, atmospheric scientists with less than five years of experience have average salaries of $40,000 to $50,000, increasing to a median of $90,000 with experience.
 Salaries can vary greatly depending upon the type of company.

 Innovative Weather is UWM’s 24/7 weather operation that serves radio, utility and transportation clients by providing highly-customized forecasts on a subscription basis.
 Rather than following traditional weather business models, Innovative Weather focuses on understanding its clients’ business needs and how weather can impact operations, staffing and profitability.
 Forecasts produced by Innovative Weather are designed to mitigate business risk for the client.
 Innovative Weather employs graduate and undergraduate students to give them hands-on experience in operational meteorology.